hitokiri-mata/katacoda-courses/kubernetes-containers/oci/step1-dissection.md

-A container image is a [tar file](https://en.wikipedia.org/wiki/Tar_(computing)) containing tar files.
-Each tar file is a layer.
+A container image is a [tar file](https://en.wikipedia.org/wiki/Tar_\(computing\)) containing tar files.
+Internally, each tar file is a layer.
 Once all tar files have been extracted to a local filesystem, you can explore the details of the layers.

 Using the docker tool, pull the layers of a Redis container image onto this filesystem.